JackZhen1/UoA-Online-Cross-Platform-Web-Mobile-Application-/README.md

 However, you can still experience the app even without an Android phone:

-Option 1 — Use an Android Emulator (Windows/macOS)
+Use an Android Emulator (Windows/macOS)
 You can install and run the APK using an emulator such as:

 Android Studio Emulator